JoeThorntonLab/RH-RE_scanning/notebooks/evolutionary_modeling/Evolutionary_modeling_GPmaps.md

     ## [1] "Similarity of amino acid profiles for functional variants (r) =  0.89"

 Second, the connectivity between functional genotypes increased by 3X.
+Since the functional variants in AncSR2 are similar to those in AncSR1, the genotypes that remain functional along the AncSR1-AncSr2 branch gain an average of 11 neighbors.

 ``` r
 # connectivity: number of neighbors per genoytpe